unknownmeovo/hrbrowser/README.md

 > [!NOTE]
 > **PLEASE READ FULL DOCUMENTATION**
 # HrBrowser
-A free, lightweight, and open-source browser created with Python and HTML(only the main page of browser)
+A free, lightweight, and open-source browser created with Python and HTML(only the main page of the browser)
 ## Requirements:
-  - Download `browser.py` & `hrbrowser.html` **make sure you put both files in same file*
+  - Download `browser.py` & `hrbrowser.html` **make sure you put both files in same folder*
   - Python3
   - Install PyQt5 by running `pip install PyQt5`